theonejb/blog/_posts/2024-02-15-project-1-django-nextjs-boilerplate.md

 title: "Project 1: Django + NextJS Boilerplate"
 date: 2024-02-15
 ---

+> The project now has a [Gumroad page](https://asadjb.gumroad.com/l/nextjs-django-template).

 My _accidental_ [new years resolution]({% post_url 2023-12-31-i-have-not-failed-enough %}) was to work on the 1 problem that has plagued me for my entire adult life; failure to commit and focus.
 I decided to work in 6 week "sprints" (inspired by [Shape Up](https://basecamp.com/shapeup)) and complete the projects I start - for some **known** definition of complete.

 This is the 1st project I have decided to work on.
 I'll work on this from today (15th Feb 2024) to (28th Mar 2024).
 I'll follow-up then with another post talking about how it went.